 Provided that the recommended accommodations do not undermine the academic integrity of the course, they will be implemented as recommended.

 Class notes are first and foremost a personal undertaking.
 How one filters, interprets and records information is a critical academic skill to develop, not only to thrive at university but also to use throughout your adult and professional life after you graduate.
 It is also very personal.
 Effective notes capture the key aspects of a lecture and can be a useful study aid to refresh the knowledge acquired before and during classes.

 Given the personalized nature of the process of good note taking, we encourage students to develop this skill to the fullest extent possible.
 We strive to provide you with opportunities to enhance your ability to take notes effectively in class.
 Many students benefit from additional practice and guidance in how to take effective notes.
-For students with disabilities, CDS provides additional workshops and one-to-one consultation opportunities to help you develop more effective strategies that take into account the nature of your disability.
+Students registered with Disability Services should contact their disabilities counsellor to discuss supports and services available at York to help enhance note taking ability.

 In addition to writing your own notes, there are other strategies that may be helpful to you in absorbing the lecture material.

 - Keyboarding as opposed to handwriting; use of a laptop or other portable keyboarding device may make it easier for you to take effective notes.